Last updated on September 10th, 2019 at 02:28 pm

 While we are talking about speed, don’t.
 Don’t speed, not only will you avoid getting a ticket, but by hovering around 65 mph, your vehicle will stay efficient on gas for the duration of your trip.
 When moving through towns, coast to a stop and don’t gun it when leaving a stop light.
 Before you leave check you route, see if you can avoid tolls roads and bridges, and if not, look into investing in a transponder.
 A transponder is connected to your back account and will allow you to zip through tolls.
 They can also offer discounts, for example if you are traveling through New York the EZPass will save you money by paying a few dollars less when crossing bridges.
 The last point is be aware of parking when visiting cities.
 Some cities parking can cost you $10-30 dollars a day.
 Make sure your accommodation comes with free parking.
 When visiting attractions it might be cheaper to park farther away and take public transportation.

 Best Road Trip Hacks – Food and Eating Out

 Bringing food with you, is by far the cheapest way to eat.
 Make sandwiches, pack fruit, bring condiments and bread, and bottles of water and soda to keep it all cold use a good cooler.
+Rotomolded coolers are some of the best coolers on the market, they are tough and keep things cool longer.
 You can restock by going to a grocery store such as Safeway, rather than buying over priced tasteless sandwiches and junk food at a gas station.
 For example buy a economy sized bag potato chips in the grocery store rather then the individual bags in the convenience stores.
 This tip alone will net you twice as many chips at half the price.
 Bring a refillable bottle so that you can refill it any where there is a faucet and clean drinking water.
 Or better yet buy a LifeStraw water bottle and never worry about finding clean drinking water again.